CONAVIGUA: Hardships

-As CONAVIGUA evolved and grew as an organization, more people joined in search of demanding justice for those who "disappeared" and the eradication of human rights violations of the women in Guatemala.
-As members increased in numbers and the numbers of protests increased, many of their members began to face threats, torture, and, at times, death for their affiliation.
-Pablo in 1993 was participating in a peaceful protest regarding forced patrolling when he was shot and killed by civil patrollers in Colotenango, Huehuetenango.
-María Mejia was shot and killed in 1990 in Parraxtut, El Quiche, by two military commissioners due to her association with CONAVIGUA.
+As CONAVIGUA evolved and grew as an organization, more people joined in demanding justice for those who "disappeared."
+They also demanded the eradication of human rights violations of the women in Guatemala.
+Many of their members began to face threats, torture, and, at times, death for their affiliation.
+For example María Mejia was shot and killed in 1990 in Parraxtut, El Quiche, by two military commissioners due to her association with CONAVIGUA.
+Pablo was participating in a peaceful protest regarding forced patrolling when he was shot and killed by civil patrollers in Colotenango, Huehuetenango in 1994.

 Searching for the "disappeared" as a member of CONAVIGUA resulted in being noticed by civil patrollers, which was the case with Juana Calachij.
 Calachij faced attempted kidnapping and was placed on constant surveillance for her exhumation of a mass grave which held the bodies of five deceased, including her husband, in Pacoc, El Quiche.
 Catarina Terraza Chávez in La Laguna, Nebaj, faced harassment by a supposed military intelligence member in March 1995, and Manuela Tiño experienced death threats from a military commissioner chief and the civil defense patrol chief of San Rafael Chico, Joyabaj.
 The threats CONAVIGUA members faced not only impacted them but their families as well.
 Tomás Sug Cañil and Jerónimo Morales Tiriquiz were both active members of CONAVIGUA and because of their association with their organization, they received death threats from the civil patrollers, leading them to uproot their family and flee in 1993.

 As those who participated in the organization faced disruption, CONAVIGUA offices were also raided and searched.
 On July 28, 1991, police and civil patrollers raided CONAVIGUA offices, doubling as quarters and homes for many members.
 The women in those homes, such as María Morales, were charged with disturbing the peace, and María was warned and instructed to cease her involvement in the organization.
 Due to the implementation of the Immediate Tranquility for Citizenry national security program, public security officers were given the authority to enter a property without a warrant, which allowed the civil patrollers to enter CONAVIGUA offices with no consequences.
 Due to this program, those associated with CONAVIGUA lost their privacy and security in their homes and organization offices.